 Features

-- Clear interface.
+• Clear interface.
 ThinkWave Educator 3.0 comes with an easy-to-use interface that requires no extra training.
-Multiple classes are managed within a single gradebook, so you don’t have to switch to and fro when navigating.
+Multiple classes are managed within a single gradebook, so you don’t have to switch back and forth when navigating.

 Pros